bishonenlover/colors/README.md

   ------ ☆ ------

-  Credits for the <b>copy to clipboard</b> plugin to <a href="https://github.com/milankyncl/jquery-copy-to-clipboard" target="_blank">milankyncl</a>. <p>I've just added a kind of popup message, telling the color was copied.
+  Credits for the <b>copy to clipboard</b> code to <a href="https://stackoverflow.com/a/45071444" target="_blank">this person on stackoverflow</a>. <p>I've just added a kind of popup message on my own, telling the color was copied.